Louise Monot

-Louise Monot (born 30 December 1981) is a French actress and model.
+Louise Monot (/fr/; born 30 December 1981) is a French actress and model.
 Known as the face of the French cosmetics company Bourjois, she is also known for portraying one of the schoolgirls, Marine Lavor, on the television series, La vie devant nous.
 Monot also appeared in the film OSS 117: Lost in Rio.

 She is a cast-member on the Amazon Studios science fiction drama series, The After.

 Personal life

 She has been in a relationship with French actor Samir Boitard since 2014.
 In October 2016, they announced they were expecting their first child via social networks.
 Their first daughter, Lila, was born in 2016.
 Their second daughter Selma was born in September 2020.